21 Things - Basics

 MOBILE SAFETY AND SECURITY INTRODUCTION

-Mobile cell phones are everywhere.
-They are just as important as safety and security with your digital computing device, in fact, it is one of the more powerful options used today by many.
+Mobile phones are everywhere.
+They are just as important as safety and security when using a digital computing device; in fact, they are one of the more powerful options used today by many.

-1. Open and Read the infographic on Cell Phone Safety (direct link here).
+Step 1.
+Read the infographic on Cell Phone Safety.

-2. Discuss it with a partner or in class.
+Step 2.
+Discuss it with a partner or as a class based on your teacher's instructions.

 • What three points from this infographic stand out to you as most important?